Infusion Medications Treat Neurological Conditions

-Infusion therapy is a powerful option to manage many of these neurological conditions, though results may vary among patients and medication availability may change.
-Our referral process is easy, and we work closely with your referring physician throughout your treatment journey.
+Infusion medications are a powerful option to manage many neurological conditions, though results may vary among patients and medication availability may change.
+Our referral process to receive infusion medications is easy, and we work closely with your referring physician throughout your treatment journey.
 Contact us today with any questions.
 Are you suffering from symptoms associated with a neurological condition?
 A variety of infusion therapy treatments available at FlexCare Infusion Centers may help reduce flare-ups, alleviate symptoms, and slow disease progression.
-Neurological conditions that can be treated with infusion therapy include Alzheimer’s disease, Multiple Sclerosis (MS), Chronic Inflammatory Demyelinating Polyneuropathy (CIDP), Neuromyelitis Optica Spectrum Disorder (NMOSD), Guillain-Barre Syndrome, Myasthenia Gravis, and others
+Neurological conditions that can be treated with infusion therapy include Alzheimer’s disease, Multiple Sclerosis (MS), Chronic Inflammatory Demyelinating Polyneuropathy (CIDP), Neuromyelitis Optica Spectrum Disorder (NMOSD), Guillain-Barre Syndrome, Myasthenia Gravis, and others.

 Multiple Sclerosis (MS)

 Multiple Sclerosis (MS) is a disease that affects the central nervous system, which includes the brain and spinal cord.
 When someone has MS, their immune system attacks the myelin, which is the protective sheath that covers nerve fibers.
 This occurrence causes communication issues between your brain and the rest of your body and eventually leads to permanent nerve damage and deterioration.
 Symptoms of MS vary between patients but can include numbness or weakness of limbs, tremors, lack of coordination, vision issues or loss, slurred speech, fatigue, dizziness, and tingling or pain in body parts.
 There is not currently a cure for MS, but certain infusion medications available at FlexCare Infusion Centers that can help manage symptoms and possibly slow the course of the disease include Lemtrada®, Ocrevus®, and Tysabri®.